imanoleizaguirre/tizen-package-generator/README.md

 Tizen Package Generator
 =======================

-This project is meant to package a applications for Tizen Store easily without needing the IDE (everything works through Tizen's SDK's CLI).
+This project is meant to package web applications for Tizen Store easily without using the IDE (everything works through Tizen's SDK's CLI).

 Works with Tizen SDK 2.1 and 2.2 beta.